 Today, an increasing number of people want to speak a foreign tongue.
 But there’s one problem.
 Which path should you choose — online or traditional courses?

-I’ve already covered the benefits of studying a language online in the previous article.
+In the previous article, I covered the benefits of studying a language online.
 Now is the time to address the disadvantages of online language learning.

 Let’s face it; we all have different requirements—there’s no one-size-fits-all.

-When you decide that you require studying a foreign language, there are several choices available to you.
+When you decide for studying a foreign language, several choices are available to you.

-You can register in any college, university, or any private institute for traditional classroom education or learn through self-study with the help of available resources such as books and other multimedia components like CDs, audio, podcasts, and video lessons.
+You can register in any college, university, or private institute for traditional classroom education or learn through self-study using available resources such as books and other multimedia components like CDs, audio, podcasts, and video lessons.

-Over the past few decades, the incredible growth of the internet created the third possibility, i.e., online language learning.
+Over the past few decades, the incredible growth of the internet has created a third possibility: online language learning.

 These programs take advantage of easily accessible and fast internet.